pavt/vp-icse2026/README.md

 # Shadows on the Spotless Workflow: The Vulnerability Proneness of GitHub Actions - Replication Package

 This repository contains the replication package associated with the study _Shadows on the Spotless Workflow: The Vulnerability Proneness of GitHub Actions_.
-It provides the data and scripts used for extraction, analysis, and validation of results in the study.
+It provides the data, scripts, and methodologies used for data collection, vulnerability extraction, and analysis.

 ## Repository Structure

-The repository is organized into the following sections:
+The repository is structured into two main sections:

-### 1. Data Extraction
+### 1. Data Collection and Vulnerability Extraction
-Contains scripts and procedures used to extract data related to the vulnerability of GitHub Actions from multiple sources, including the GitHub API and security databases.
+This section includes scripts and tools used to collect repository metadata and extract vulnerabilities from both source code and dependencies.

-- **`data_extraction/`**: Code and documentation for data collection.
+#### 1.1.
+Vulnerability Extraction from Source Code with CodeQL
+- Uses **CodeQL** to analyze JavaScript and TypeScript-based GitHub Actions and detect security vulnerabilities.
+- Extracts Common Weakness Enumerations (CWEs) and categorizes security flaws.

+📂 **`data_extraction/source_code_analysis/`**
+- Scripts for cloning repositories and performing CodeQL analysis.
+- Results from vulnerability detection in source code.

+#### 1.2.
+Vulnerability Extraction from Dependencies with Syft and Grype
+- Uses **Syft** to generate a Software Bill of Materials (SBOM) for each Action.
+- Uses **Grype** to detect vulnerabilities in dependencies based on SBOM analysis.

+📂 **`data_extraction/dependency_analysis/`**
+- Scripts for SBOM generation and dependency vulnerability scanning.
-- **`raw_data/`**: Raw data obtained from extraction.
+- Extracted vulnerability data from dependencies.

-### 2. (Repository) Meta-Data Collection
+### 2. Data Analysis
-Includes tools and methods used to collect metadata from repositories that contain GitHub Actions workflows.

-- **`metadata/`**: Structured information about repositories, including the number of workflows, permissions used, and dependencies.

-### 3. Study
-This section contains the analyses and results of the study, organized according to the research questions.
+This section contains scripts and data used to analyze the relationship between vulnerabilities and adoption trends, categorize risk levels across GitHub Marketplace, and predict vulnerability-proneness based on repository metadata.

-#### 3.1.
-RQ1
+#### 2.1.
+RQ1 & RQ2: Vulnerability Trends and Category-Based Analysis
-Analysis of the prevalence of vulnerabilities in GitHub Actions workflows.

-- **`RQ1/`**: Code and data specific to answering Research Question 1 (RQ1).

-#### 3.2.
-RQ2
-Evaluation of insecure configurations and their impact on workflow security.

-- **`RQ2/`**: Code and data used to answer Research Question 2 (RQ2).

-#### 3.3.
-RQ3
-Exploration of vulnerability patterns and trends in public repositories.

-- **`RQ3/`**: Code and data used to answer Research Question 3 (RQ3).
+- Examines how vulnerability-proneness correlates with the popularity and adoption of GitHub Actions.
+- Identifies high-risk categories in the GitHub Marketplace.

+📂 **`analysis/rq1_rq2/`**
+- Scripts for computing vulnerability metrics and performing statistical analysis.
+- Aggregated vulnerability scores and category-based risk assessments.

+#### 2.2.
+RQ3: Predicting Vulnerability-Proneness with Contextual Information
+- Investigates whether metadata from GitHub repositories can predict the vulnerability-proneness of Actions.
+- Uses machine learning models to assess security risks without direct code inspection.

+📂 **`analysis/rq3/`**
+- Feature extraction scripts from repository metadata (**Meta-Data Collection** section).
+- Models and evaluation metrics for vulnerability prediction.